VasuML07/NeuralNetworkfromscratch/README.md

 Update weights

-Repeat until convergence
+Repeat

-This loop is the heartbeat of deep learning.
+This loop is the core engine of deep learning.

 📈 Evaluation Metrics

-The model is evaluated using:

 Accuracy

 Precision